 Shelley Pearsall is the author of seven acclaimed books for middle grade and teen readers.
-Her inspiring and thought-provoking novels are used in classrooms nationwide, and she is a popular school speaker.
+Her inspiring and thought-provoking novels are used in classrooms nationwide, and her author visits have reached a quarter-million students.
+She is represented by literary agent Steven Malk of Writer's House.

 Shelley’s first book, Trouble Don’t Last, was published in 2002 and received the prestigious Scott O’Dell Award for Historical Fiction.
 All of the Above and The Seventh Most Important Thing were named American Library Association Notable Books.
 Her newest novel is Things Seen From Above (February 2020).
 Shelley’s books have appeared on numerous state reading award lists and received other honors.